Promoting British Values at Layston

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated in 2014.
 At Layston these values are reinforced regularly and in the following ways:

 We promote a respect for democracy and support for participation in the democratic process through encouraging pupils to become involved in decision making processes and ensuring they are listened to in school.
 Talk circles, pupil questionnaires and use of voting to select pupils for roles and responsibilities are all examples of age and stage appropriate democracy in action.
 In addition pupils plan and lead collective worship.
 Our PHSE, Values, RE and History curricula provide opportunities for discussion, reflection and knowledge acquisition of our public institutions and services.

 The Rule of Law:

 We promote respect for the basis on which the law is made and applies in Britain through ensuring school rules and expectations are clear a fair.
-Our reworked behaviour policy (Spring 2014) links ‘abiding by the rules’ to a reward system (rainbow rewards) achievement of which is celebrated by pupils and their families.
+Our therapeutic behaviour policy links ‘abiding by the rules’ to a reward system (rainbow rewards) achievement of which is celebrated by pupils and their families.
 Our work in Values Education, PHSE and RE, help pupils distinguish right from wrong.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from the police and fire service help reinforce this message.
 We also model approaches to restorative justice evidenced in our playground buddy system.